e-Luminate/eluminate_web/README.md

 This is for local development, so no worries (on a MAC I have no idea were is it!)

-Add the line on this file /etc/postgresql/9.1/main/pg_hba.conf
+Change the line in the file /etc/postgresql/9.1/main/pg_hba.conf

+from

+    local   all             postgres                                peer

+to

     local   all         all                               md5